For any other queries please contact Fun Flippers via the link below!

 For babies and toddlers until the age of 3, regardless of whether they are potty trained or not, we do require double protection in the form of a swim nappy underneath an aqua nappy.
 For older children, we would suggest whatever they feel comfortable in.

-My child isn’t as advanced as the others in his class
+My child isn’t as advanced as the others in their class

 All children progress at totally different rates, so this isn’t something that should concern you too much – if our teacher feels an alternative class may be more suitable, they will suggest this.

 Does my child need goggles?